microsoft/AdaptiveCards/source/dotnet/Library/AdaptiveCards/docs/AdaptiveCards.md

 ##### Summary

-Determines whether the action should be displayed as a button or in the overflow menu.
+Controls the font type of the TextBlock Elements

 <a name='F-AdaptiveCards-AdaptiveActionMode-Primary'></a>
 ### Primary `constants`

 ##### Summary

-Action is displayed as a button.
+The Action is displayed as a button.

 <a name='F-AdaptiveCards-AdaptiveActionMode-Secondary'></a>
 ### Secondary `constants`